Larch Campbell Renshaw

-Personal Life & Education
+Personal life and education

-Larch Campbell was born on May 6, 1906 in Monte Vista, Colorado to Mildred Wadsworth and Bert Campbell.
-By 1910, Campbell was living in Rio Grande County, Colorado with her mother, who was working as a saleswoman in a dry goods store, and her older sister Frances, who was born in Illinois in 1902.
-By 1924, she was enrolled at the University of Wisconsin, where she was involved in student life and played on the field hockey team and was an officer in the university's division of the Intercollegiate Club.
+Larch Campbell was born on May 6, 1906, in Monte Vista, Colorado, to Mildred Wadsworth and Bert Campbell.
+By 1910, Campbell was living in Rio Grande County, Colorado, with her mother, who was working as a saleswoman in a dry goods store, and her older sister Frances, who was born in Illinois in 1902.
+By 1924, she was enrolled at the University of Wisconsin–Madison, where she was involved in student life and played on the field hockey team and was an officer in the university's division of the Intercollegiate Club.

-After completing at least two years at the University of Wisconsin in 1926, she moved to New York to attend Columbia University's School of Architecture.
+After completing at least two years at the University of Wisconsin–Madison in 1926, she moved to New York to attend Columbia University's School of Architecture.
 She graduated with a Bachelor of Architecture degree in 1929, and married classmate Palmer C.R.
 Renshaw in May of that same year.
 Shortly after their wedding, they traveled through Europe for several months, with plans to open an architectural practice together.
 However, in January 1931, Palmer C.R.
 Renshaw died at the age of 28 from pneumonia.